Antonio Leoncillo

-Antonio Leoncillo or Antonio Leoncello or Antonio Leoncilli (died c.
+Antonio Leoncillo (or Leoncello or Leoncilli) (died c.
 1653) was a Roman Catholic prelate who served as Bishop of Termoli (1651–1653?).

 Biography

 Antonio Leoncillo was born in Spoleto, Italy.

 On 3 July 1651, he was appointed during the papacy of Pope Innocent X as Bishop of Termoli.

 On 9 July 1651, he was consecrated bishop by Marcantonio Franciotti, Cardinal-Priest of Santa Maria della Pace.

 He served as Bishop of Termoli until his death in 1653.